Frequently Asked Questions

 Where are the Short Term Rentals in my area?

-You can now search STR applications and permit records.
+You can search STR applications and permit records online.
 CLICK HERE to learn how to search STR records.

 - Click THIS MAP to determine if your STR property is within the unincorporated areas of Washoe County